-Your history may define your future: Tell your doctorFebruary 4th, 2013 in Health /
+Your history may define your future: Tell your doctorFebruary 4, 2013 in Medicine & Health / Health

 Your family history is important, not just because it shaped you into who you are today, but it also impacts your risk for developing cancer and other chronic diseases.
 For example, if one of your family members had cancer, your primary care doctor needs to know.
 Being able to identify individuals at increased risk can help reduce mortality.
 In a study published this week in the online version of the Journal of General Internal Medicine, researchers at Brigham and Women's Hospital (BWH) found that patients who use a web-based risk appraisal tool are more likely to have important family history documented.